 Achieve your Senior School Certificate with Melbourne Polytechnic.
 The Victorian Certificate of Applied Learning (VCAL) Foundation course will give you the basic literacy and numeracy skills needed for you to go onto further education, training or employment.

 This course is an Austudy/Abstudy and Centrelink/Department of Human Services approved course for job seekers.

 The course has flexible entry points.

-Learn skills for the future in a dedicated Youth Unit
+Learn skills for the future

 The VCAL Foundation program will give you supported training in literacy, numeracy and communication skills, preparing you for further study, pre-apprenticeships, apprenticeships or employment.

-All Melbourne Polytechnic students’ have access to libraries and independent learning services, in addition to passionate, experienced teachers who are there to help you learn.
+You will have access to libraries and independent learning services, in addition to passionate, experienced teachers who are there to help you learn.

 Guidance for your career

-Melbourne Polytechnic has strong connections with community agencies and you will have access to a Student Pathways Advisor (SPA) who will work with you one-on-one to help you reach your education goals and to advise you on future pathways.
+We have strong connections with community agencies and you will have access to a Student Pathways Advisor (SPA) who will work with you one-on-one to help you reach your education goals and to advise you on future pathways.

 A VCAL program must contain curriculum that can be justified against the purpose statement of each of the VCAL strands.
-To be awarded a Foundation VCAL, students must successfully complete a learning program, which contains a minimum of 10 credits.
+To be awarded a Foundation VCAL, you must successfully complete a learning program, which contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
 A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from :